Yarbrough gets Rays 1st complete game in 5 years, tops Yanks - WTMJ

 Rays: Return to Texas for the first time since playing there in last year’s neutral site World Series.
 The Rangers will start RHP Kyle Gibson (3-0, 2.24) in the opener Friday night.
 Tampa Bay hadn’t announced a starter.

-Yankees: New York hadn’t determined who will pitch Friday night in the opener of a three-game home series against the rival Red Sox.
-RHP Nathan Eovaldi (6-2, 4.01) is lined up to pitch for Boston.
+Yankees: RHP Michael King (0-2, 2.86) will pitch Friday night in the opener of a three-game home series against Boston.
+RHP Nathan Eovaldi (6-2, 4.01) is lined up to pitch for the Red Sox.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner